mattholl/twitter-timelapse/README.md

 # twitter_timelapse
 Code for [twitter-timelapse.tumblr.com](http://twitter-timelapse.tumblr.com) image rendering.

-A Raspberry Pi was used to to render the images from this app over a number of days last year.
+A Raspberry Pi was used to to post the images rendered from this app every 6 hours over a number of days last year.

-The whole process didn't perform well on the Pi alone so a small netbook was also used with data made available using OSC.
+The whole process didn't perform well on the Pi alone so a small netbook was also used with the tweet geodata made available using OSC.

 ## Processes
 1. node.js